(Last update: Feb. 17, 2021)

 Generally, business trips need to be approved by the managing director of your institute or his deputies.
 This holds true even if you were given your own budget by third party funds.
 Please note that in addition to financial aspects, the travel authorization is also important for insurance reasons.
 Without proper authorization, your trip is from an insurance perspective regarded as a private trip.

 You need to acquire travel authorization FIRST before booking your trip.

 The following steps and aspects have to be taken into account:

-- The travel authorization form has to be submitted to your local administration prior to your planned trip.
+- The travel authorization form (English version or German version) has to be submitted to your local administration prior to your planned trip.

 The earlier you do that the better.
 If flights are involved, which you'll want to book quite a bit earlier, please hand in the authorization form at least 1.5 to 2 months ahead of the trip to ensure that you can still get a low price for the ticket.
 On the form, you should specify which grant of funding source is to be used for the reimbursement.

 - For "purpose of travel", do not just write "Conference" or "Collaboration meeting", but give the title and the dates of the conference or append a document describing the collaboration meeting (this can be a printout of the web page of the collaboration meeting or a letter inviting you for such a meeting).

 - Along with the form you have to provide a cost estimate of the trip (flight+additional transport, accommodation, conference fees, etc.).
 If you are part of a group, authorization by your your supervisor is also required.

 - Together with your travel authorization form you have to apply for a "Proof of Social Security" (which in German is called "A1-Bescheinigung") for travels abroad within the European Union and a few additional countries (for a list of countries see e.g. HERE - you have to scroll a bit and click "Mitgliedstaaten"), no matter how short your trip will be.
 The procedure is as follows: